-- This study will be the first randomised, double-blind, placebo-controlled trial to examine the effectiveness of tart cherry juice to reduce risk of recurrent gout flares - Primary and secondary outcomes are central to treatment of gout and its comorbidities. - This study will investigate mechanisms whereby tart cherry juice may reduce risk of recurrent gout flares and comorbidities. - The study design addresses the temporal risk of gout flares by assessing patients over a 12-month period and retention of participants may be challenging.
+- This study will be the first randomised, double-blind, placebo-controlled trial to examine the effectiveness of tart cherry juice to reduce risk of recurrent gout flares. - Primary and secondary outcomes are central to treatment of gout and its comorbidities. - This study will investigate mechanisms whereby tart cherry juice may reduce risk of recurrent gout flares and comorbidities. - The study design addresses the temporal risk of gout flares by assessing patients over a 12-month period and retention of participants may be challenging.

-increases with age for both genders.3 Gout is associated with numerous comorbidities, including cardiovascular disease (CVD), obesity and hypertension.^{3-5} besity and hypertension.
-Acute recurrent attacks of arthritis, also known as flares, are a defining feature of ∃ gout.
-The underlying cause is a build-up of monosodium urate crystalline deposits in the joints, particularly those of the lower limbs causing acute pain, redness and inflammation.
-From Several days to up to several weeks.
+increases with age for both genders.
+Gout is associated with numerous comorbidities, including cardiovascular disease (CVD), obesity and hypertension.3-5 Acute recurrent attacks of arthritis, also known as flares, are a defining feature of $\Xi$ gout.
+The underlying cause is a build-up of monosodium urate crystalline deposits in the joints, particularly those of the lower limbs causing acute pain, redness and inflamma-tion.
+Gout attacks are intermittent and may last from several days to up to several weeks.
 Usually only one joint is affected.
-Sustained hyperuricaemia, which most commonly occurs secondary to reduced fractional uric acid clearance, is recognised as the most important risk factor for gout.
-9 10 Consumption of purine-rich or fructose-rich food and drink, including seafood, red meat, beer and sugar-sweetened beverages have been associated with increased uric acid levels and risk of gout flares.
-11-16 a placebo-controlled cross-over study of men and women who are overweight or have obesity. ^{18-20} It is unclear which bioactive component in cherries may be responsible for the effect; Bell et al proposed that anthocyanins and/or other phenolic compounds present in cherry may be important.
-18
+Sustained hyperuricaemia, which most commonly 0 occurs secondary to reduced fractional uric acid clearance, is recognised as the most important risk factor for gout.910 Consumption of purine-rich or fructose-rich food and drink, including seafood, red meat, beer and o sugar-sweetened beverages have been associated with increased uric acid levels and risk of 8 gout flares.11-16

-Early case reports from the 1950s suggested that consumption of cherries had a role to play in alleviating gouty pain and inflammation.17 More recently, cherries and cherry products have been shown to acutely lower serum urate after consumption in healthy people, while a daily supplement of cherry juice was associated with lower serum urate in
+Early case reports from the 1950s suggested that consumption of cherries had a role to play in alleviating gouty pain and inflammation.
+More recently, cherries and cherry products have been shown to acutely lower serum urate after consumption in healthy people, while a daily supplement of cherry juice was associated with lower serum urate in a placebo-controlled cross-over study of men and women who are overweight or have obesity.18-20 It is unclear which bioactive component in cherries may be responsible for the effect; Bell et al proposed that anthocyanins and/or other phenolic compounds present in cherry may be important.